CDDLeiden/DrugEx/README.md

 <img src='figures/logo.png' width=20% align=right>
 <p align=left width=70%>
 DrugEx is an open-source software library for <i>de novo</i> design of small molecules with deep learning generative models in a multi-objective reinforcement learning framework.
 The package contains multiple generator architectures and a variety of scoring tools and multi-objective optimisation methods.
-It has a flexible application programming interface and can readily be used via the command line interface [<a href="sicho_drugex">4</a>] (see [Quick Start](#quick-start) to get to work right away).
+It has a flexible application programming interface and can readily be used via the command line interface [[1](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00434)] (see [Quick Start](#quick-start) to get to work right away).

 ## History

-This software is a continuation of the original and incremental work of Liu et al.'s DrugEx [<a href="liu_drugex1">1</a>, <a href="liu_drugex2">2</a>, <a href="liu_drugex3">3</a>] and is currently developed by [Gerard van Westen's Computational Drug Discovery](https://twitter.com/cddleiden) group in Leiden, Netherlands.
-The first version of DrugEx [<a href="liu_drugex1">1</a>] consisted of a recurrent neural network (RNN) single-task agent of gated recurrent units (GRU) which were updated to long short-term memory (LSTM) units in the second version [<a href="liu_drugex2">2</a>], also introducing MOO-based RL and an updated exploitation-exploration strategy.
-In its third version, [<a href="liu_drugex3">3</a>] generators based on a variant of the transformer and a novel graph-based encoding allowing for the sampling of molecules with specific substructures were introduced.
+This software is a continuation of the original and incremental work of Liu et al.'s DrugEx [[2](https://doi.org/10.1186/s13321-019-0355-6),[3](https://doi.org/10.1186/s13321-021-00561-9),[4](https://doi.org/10.1186/s13321-023-00694-z)] and is currently developed by [Gerard van Westen's Computational Drug Discovery](https://twitter.com/cddleiden) group in Leiden, Netherlands.
+The first version of DrugEx [[2](https://doi.org/10.1186/s13321-019-0355-6)] consisted of a recurrent neural network (RNN) single-task agent of gated recurrent units (GRU) which were updated to long short-term memory (LSTM) units in the second version [[3](https://doi.org/10.1186/s13321-021-00561-9)], also introducing MOO-based RL and an updated exploitation-exploration strategy.
+In its third version, [[4](https://doi.org/10.1186/s13321-023-00694-z)] generators based on a variant of the transformer and a novel graph-based encoding allowing for the sampling of molecules with specific substructures were introduced.
 This package builds on these works and provides a unified API with increased usability and flexibile enough for customization.
-However, new additional features are beeing added as well [<a href="sicho_drugex">4</a>].
+However, new additional features are beeing added as well [[1](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00434)].
 Furthermore, the development and traning of QSAR models, used to score molecules during reinforcement learning has been moved to a separate [QSPRpred](https://github.com/CDDLeiden/QSPRPred)-package, which became a useful library in its own right.

 ## Workflow